StaleJ/daae.dev/README.md

 # petterdaae.com
+## Credits
-sjakkbilde: Photo by JESHOOTS.COM on Unsplash
+* Chessphoto by JESHOOTS.COM on Unsplash
-rubiksbilde: Photo by Olav Ahrens Røtne on Unsplash
+* Cubephoto by Olav Ahtrens Røtne on Unsplash
+* Canvasphoto by Sandie Clarke on Unsplash